 Figure 4.
-Required general inputs.
+Required and optional general inputs.

 Searcher Efficiency

-Searcher efficiency is the probability that a searcher will observe a carcass that is present in the search area when the search is conducted.
-It is typically measured in trials by individuals not conducting the searches conducted simultaneously with the search process.
-Trial carcasses, representing as closely as possible the species composition of turbine-caused fatalities at the facility, are placed at regular intervals within the searched area, at locations known only to the trial conductor, not the searchers.
+Searcher efficiency is the probability that a searcher will observe a carcass that is present in the searched area when the search is conducted.
+Searcher efficiency is typically estimated through field trials.
+Marked carcasses are placed in the field for possible discovery by search teams during routine carcass surveys.
+Trial carcasses, representing as closely as possible the species composition of turbine-caused fatalities at the facility, are placed at regular intervals (not necessarily immediately preceding a search) within the searched area, at locations known only to the trial conductor, not the searchers.
 After each search, if a trial carcass is not reported as found by the searchers, the trial conductor will visit the site to ascertain that indeed the carcass was present, but truly missed or no longer present and hence not eligible for inclusion in the searcher efficiency trial data.
-Trial conductors are encouraged to allow missed carcasses to remain in the field for potential discovery on a later search.
-Searcher efficiency often varies with characteristics of the individual carcasses or conditions of its search, e.g., size of the carcass, carcass coloration, vegetation density, individual searcher, etc.
+Trial conductors are encouraged not to remove carcasses when found so they can be monitored for persistence.
+Allowing missed carcasses to remain in the field for potential discovery on a later search provides information about how searcher efficiency for an individual carcass changes over time, usually decreasing as carcasses age and as the easy-to-find carcasses are preferentially removed in the first searches after carcass arrival.
+Searcher efficiency often varies with characteristics of the individual carcasses or conditions of its search, for example, size of the carcass, carcass coloration, vegetation density, individual searcher, season, and GenEst has tools for accounting for the effects of such factors on searcher efficiency.

-GenEst uses single or repeat carcass detection surveys to estimate searcher efficiency.
-Searcher efficiency is modeled with two parameters: p, the probability that a carcass that is present is found during the first search after it arrived, and k, the proportional reduction in the probability that a present carcass is found on each subsequent search; k=0 means that carcasses are only ever found on the first search and k=1 means that the detection probability does not decrease over subsequent searches.
+Searcher efficiency is modeled with two parameters: p, the probability that a carcass that is present is found during the first search after it arrived, and k, the proportional reduction in the probability that a present carcass is found on each subsequent search.
+A value of k=0 implies that carcasses are discoverable only on the first search, and k=1 means that searcher efficiency remains constant regardless of carcass age and the number of times a carcass has been missed in previous searches.
 Searcher efficiency parameters can be estimated for carcasses grouped into size classes and any combination of up to two discrete-valued predictors (e.g., season and vegetation class) that occur as columns in the searcher efficiency data input by the user.
-The searcher efficiency parameters are estimated from the survey data in each class x size combination using maximum likelihood methods, as implemented with custom-written functions (<insert_final_function_names>) for the GenEst package.
+The searcher efficiency parameters are estimated from the survey data in each class × size combination using maximum likelihood methods, as implemented with custom-written functions (<insert_final_function_names>) for the GenEst package.
 For full details, see appendix B.1.
 Users have the option to allow GenEst to estimate k from the data or to fix k at any acceptable level (0-1).
 If data from only the first attempt to find a trial carcass were recorded, k cannot be estimated and must be set by the user.

 Model Inputs

-Search efficiency model inputs are selected on the left-hand side panel of the Search Efficiency tab, Selected Data sub-tab (fig. 5).
+Searcher efficiency model inputs are selected on the left-hand side panel of the Searcher Efficiency tab, Selected Data sub-tab (fig. 5).